Estimote/react-native-proximity/README.md

 - "ejected" React Native project
   - see [Getting Started](https://facebook.github.io/react-native/docs/getting-started) and the "React Native CLI Quickstart" tab for everything you'll need to build native code

-- while normally you only need Xcode 9.4 or later for building "ejected" React Native projects, this plugin requires Xcode 10.2 or later
+- while normally you only need Xcode 9.4 or later, this plugin instead requires Xcode 10.2 or later

 ## Installation